 Once communication lines in Turkey improved, Seray received the sad news that one of her friends had died in the attack.
 Eduardo remained supportive throughout this difficult time: “Eduardo was a great friend to me, even though we have oceans and many countries between us,” Seray says.
 “Before I had this experience, I thought religions and nations were the most important things to have in common.
 But now I know that humanity is the most important thing in the world.
 I have to thank my partner on Tandem for teaching me that.”

 The friendship continues…

+When Seray and Eduardo sent in their story, we were so inspired by the the way language had the power to connect them through the good times, but, more importantly, the difficult ones, despite their different countries and cultures.
+That’s why we have decided to award them both with a trip to Berlin to meet each other in person, and continue growing their cultural exchange and language skills together.
 It’s amazing that something so small as deciding to practice another language could lead to such a close, important friendship.
 We’re very proud that Tandem was able to make this possible, and we can’t wait to see what the future holds for them both.

 Speaking is the fastest way to fluency.
 But getting the chance to speak a language is a challenge when you’re not living in the country.
 What if there was a way to befriend a native speaker and practice any time, totally for free?
 Enter the Tandem app, where you can speak any language, anywhere.
 Check it out - you might even make great friends along the way.